Almir-git-unifc/toogle-accordion_react-vite/README.md

 # Intro <a name = "Intro"></a>

-This project was previously developed for 'The Tech Team', found on YouTube with the title  'Build a React Accordion from Scratch | ReactJS tutorial'.
+This project was previously developed in React for 'The Tech Team', found on YouTube with the title  'Build a React Accordion from Scratch | ReactJS tutorial'.

-However, during my development the main change I made was 'xxxxxxxxxxxxxxxxxxxx' .

 <!--
 Example: Layout de site responsivo, simples, criado com código html, css e javascript; usando regra de mídia, barra de rolagem, ícone de sanduíche e menu deslizante